varnish/api-gateway-benchmarks/README.md

 **Test 01: HTTP routing**

-Proxy incoming requests to an upstream webserver.
+Proxy consumer requests through the gateway to the upstream webserver.

 | Property    |                          Value |
 |-------------|--------------------------------|
 | Request     | GET http://gateway:8080/test01 |

-**Test 02: Authentication (API-key) and authorization**
+**Test 02: Key based authentication and authorization**

-Authentication and authorization, and proxying to an upstream webserver.
+Authenticate, authorize and proxy consumer requests through the gateway to the upstream webserver.

 | Property    |                          Value |
 |-------------|--------------------------------|
 | Request     | GET http://gateway:8080/test02 |
 | Header      | apikey=key02                   |

-**Test 03: Rate limiting (high limit)**
+**Test 03: Key based auth and rate limiting (high limit)**

-Rate limiting, authentication and authorization, and proxying to an upstream webserver.
-None of the requests should exceed the rate limitation.
+Authenticate, authorize and proxy consumer requests through the gateway to the upstream webserver.
+All requests should be counted, but none should exceed the rate limitation.

 | Property    |                          Value |
 |-------------|--------------------------------|
 | Request     | GET http://gateway:8080/test03 |
 | Header      | apikey=key03                   |

-**Test 04: Rate limiting (low limit)**
+**Test 04: Key based auth and rate limit of 1 rps**

-Rate limiting, authentication and authorization, and proxying to an upstream webserver.
-Most of the requests should exceed the rate limitation.
+Authenticate, authorize and proxy consumer requests through the gateway to the upstream webserver.
+Only one request is allowed per second.
+The rest of the requests should be rejected.

 | Property    |                          Value |
 |-------------|--------------------------------|
 | Request     | GET http://gateway:8080/test04 |
 | Header      | apikey=key04                   |

-## Components
+## Roles specification

 There are three roles involved; consumers, gateways and webservers.